5 Things You Should Know Before Developing A Hybrid App

 The web isn’t close to competing with higher-end native apps.
 You may think the UX is getting close, but there’s always more jank.
 Let’s not even talk technical; even if it is getting close, when companies want to develop a beautiful, ground-breaking app, they choose native.
 I’ve talked to enough developers to see that we aren’t close to changing this yet.

-Also, other research has shown that developer interest in HTML5 has slid, with the general consensus that HTML5 is best for a small subset of apps (such as internal line of business).
+Also, other research has shown that developer interest in HTML 5 has slid, with the consensus that HTML 5 is best for a small subset of apps (such as internal lines of business).

 Maybe, that’s the reason 80% of mobile interaction is done via native apps.